Spectral Signatures of Vibronic Coupling in Trapped Cold Ionic Rydberg Systems

+where the energy of the hybridized states is with respect to the state $\ket{\downarrow\downarrow}$, as pictured in Fig.~\ref{fig:model}c.

 In Fig.~\ref{fig:spectrum}a, we show the full vibronic coupled spectrum for $V = 28 \omega_{2}$ and $\kappa_{2} = -0.20 \omega_{2}$ as a function of the laser Rabi frequency $\Omega$.
 In the region with energy $E \approx -V$,~we indeed observe an avoided crossing, indicated by a circle, which is a manifestation of the strong coupling between the internal electronic and external vibrational degrees~of freedom.
-In order to study this coupling, it is convenient to introduce the following states, $\ket{\pm} = (\ket{\uparrow\uparrow} \pm \ket{\mathcal{S}}) / \sqrt{2}$.
-The approximate Hamiltonian for the manifold spanned by these states is then given by~\cite{Note1},
+In order to study this coupling, we remark that the interaction strength $V \gg \kappa_{2}$ which allows us to treat the spin-phonon coupling as a perturbation.
+Introducing the following electronic eigenstates $\ket{\pm} = [\ket{\uparrow\uparrow} \pm \ket{\mathcal{S}}] / \sqrt{2}$ of the unperturbed Hamiltonian (i.e., for $\kappa_{2} = 0$), we can then rewrite the approximate model Hamiltonian as,